 The graphic design field is constantly in flux.
 New developments and technologies are always emerging.
 If a designer stays stagnant and doesn’t evolve with the industry, he or she risks becoming obsolete.
 The best designers are never done learning!

 6. You’re a master multitasker

 Your life is a constant juggling act.
-Between children, housework, a job, Thursday happy hour and updating Facebook, you’ve got a ton on your plate but it never seems to faze you.
+Between children, housework, a job, the occasional Thursday happy hour and updating Facebook, you’ve got a ton on your plate but it never seems to faze you.
 In fact, you kind of enjoy the fast-paced lifestyle you’ve created and wouldn’t even know what to do with a day off!